timchu/slime-volleyball-prototype/README.md

 3. Both arrows and WASD controls only one slime right now (by design), partially due to issues 1 and 2.
 I would fix this (can make it work on a single browser), but it seems easy to fix after eliminating issue number 1 and 2.

+Things I learned so far:

+1. Disentangling the "broadcast move" with the "receive mode + update speed" code was important.
+This first gets called within the client-side game loop.
+The second gets called within the socket listener.
+This is probably not my final architecture choice, but it did what I wanted to do for now.